 Important Award Information

-Please note that while applicants involved in an ongoing project at TFS will be considered, the TUNDRA award is intended to support original, independent research that is not specified in other awards.
+Please note that while applicants involved in an ongoing project at TFS will be considered, the TUNDRA award is intended to support original, independent research that is not specified in awards funded to other PIs.

-Applicants are required to fund their own travel to Fairbanks, AK.
-Once in Fairbanks, the TFS team will handle logistics to get students up to the field station.
+TUNDRA awardees are required to fund their own travel to Fairbanks, AK.
+Once in Fairbanks, the TFS team will handle logistics to get awardees up to the field station.

 Please email UAFemail@example.com with any questions, comments, or concerns.